 - Add the egg, vanilla, maple syrup, and pumpkin puree; mix to combine.

 - Add dry ingredients and mix a few more minutes until ingredients are combined together.
 Stir in 1½ cups chopped pecans.

-- Spray a 13x9 baking dish with baking spray.
+- Spray or grease a 13x9 baking pan.
 Pour the mixture in and level out evenly with a spatula.
-Sprinkle the remaining 1/2 cup chopped pecans on top.
+Sprinkle the remaining half cup chopped pecans on top.

 - Bake for 45 minutes and remove from the oven.
 Let cool for 15 minutes until completely cooled before cutting into squares and serving.

 Nutrition Facts Per Serving:

 - Total Carbohydrates: 50g

 - Fiber: 8g

 - Fat: 75%